cestef/rwalk/README.md

 ```

 > [!NOTE]
 > A checksum is computed for the wordlists and stored in case you abort the scan.
 If you resume the scan, `rwalk` will only load the wordlists if the checksums match.
-See [Saving progress](#saving-and-resuming-scans) for more information.
+See [Saving and Resuming scans](#saving-and-resuming-scans) for more information.

 ### Wordlist Filters